Zhang Xichen: Later life and death

 Zhang served in a managerial role at Kaiming until the late 1940s, when he entered a conflict with fellow manager and former salt merchant Fan Xiren, who advocated an expansionary policy for the company.
 The board demanded his resignation in 1949, and he moved with his family to Beijing.
 He took up a post as the deputy editor-in-chief of the Guji chubanshe ('Classics Press') in 1954, and became the deputy editor-in-chief of the Zhonghua Book Company the following year, although he was demoted after losing political favor during the Anti-Rightist Campaign in 1957.

 Zhang attempted to retire in the early 1960s due to a worsening eye disease, but was denied for several years.
 He was allowed to retire in August 1965.
 Accused of being a rightist, he was repeatedly harassed during the Cultural Revolution.
 His house was searched and ransacked by authorities, purportedly leaving only his bed and clothing.
 His wife died in 1968, and later the same year his eldest son Zhang Shimin died after being beaten and forced out of a hospital by the Cultural Revolution rebels.
 On 5 June 1969, Zhang Xichen died at a Beijing hospital, suffering from gastrointestinal pain after eating shellfish.
-He was rehabilitated by the Zhonghua Book Company in 1988, stating that he was wrongfully proclaimed a rightist.
+He was rehabilitated by the Zhonghua Book Company in 1988, who stated that he was wrongfully proclaimed a rightist.
 That October, the company held a ceremony to inter his ashes at the Babaoshan Revolutionary Cemetery in Beijing.